MiniFate/MiniFate/chapters/aspects_and_fate_points.md

 Sometimes the story revolves around an NPC with a secret or a hidden motivation that should be revealed slowly.
 In this case, it is often best to start with slightly suspicious public Aspects and then change them as the players catch on.

-For example, Lord Kellett is a Dragon masquerading as the human general of the Empire's armies.
-He could start with an Aspect like **Strong as Ten Men** which indicates his incredible strength, but is poetic enough to be overlooked.
-Later, as he performs more and more superhuman feats, his Aspect might change to **No Man Is As Strong**.
-Finally, when the players discover his true nature, his aspect could be replaced with **Strength of a Dragon**.
+> Lord Kellett is a Dragon using his magic to masquerade as the human general
+> of the Empire's armies.
+He starts with the Aspect **Strong as Ten Men**
+> which indicates his incredible strength, but is poetic enough to be
+> overlooked.
+Later, as the PCs observe him performing more and more
+> superhuman feats, his Aspect changes to **No Man Could Be As Strong**, still
+> indicating his strength, but hinting more directly at its hidden origins.
+> Finally, when the players discover his true nature, his aspect is replaced
+> with **Strength of a Dragon**.

 ## Fate Points